SMPTE/smpte-skn-platform/README.md

 **Improving the SMPTE Standards Knowledge Network (SKN)**

-The purpose of this repository has somewhat change after we completed the migration from the SMPTE OLC to the SMPT SKN.
-This repository will now be used to support the continued improvement of the SMPTE SKN.
-It is specifically used to track issues with and feature requests for the SKN.
-We will use the Issues Tracker for this repository to do so.
+The purpose of this repository is to collect issues but also feature request for the SMPTE SKN.
+This repository will be used to support the continued improvement of the SMPTE SKN.

 *Please use the [GitHub issues tracker here](https://github.com/SMPTE/smpte-skn-platform/issues) to log any issues or feature request*

-Please note the following data when submitting issues
+Please provide the following data when submitting issues

 Computer system
 - OS version